-When school lets out, millions of low-income children lose access to the school breakfasts, lunches, and afterschool snacks they receive during the regular school year.
+When school lets out, millions of low-income children lose access to the school breakfasts, lunches and afterschool snacks and meals they receive during the regular school year.
 The Summer Nutrition Programs help fill this gap by providing free meals and snacks to children who might otherwise go hungry.

-- The Summer Nutrition Programs include the Summer Food Service Program, the School Breakfast Program, and the National School Lunch Program.
+- The Summer Nutrition Programs include the Summer Food Service Program and the National School Lunch Program.

-- During July 2015, the programs served nearly 3.2 million low-income children across the country.
+- During July 2016, the programs served 3 million children across the country.

-- Only 1 in 6 six low-income children who ate a school lunch during the 2014–2015 school year were reached by the Summer Nutrition Programs in July 2015.
+- Only one in seven children who ate a free or reduced-price school lunch during the 2015-2016 school year were reached by the Summer Nutrition Programs in July 2016.

 - How the Summer Nutrition Programs WorkTwo federal nutrition programs exist to feed children during the summer months – the Summer Food Service Program (SFSP) and the National School Lunch Program (NSLP).
-Local governments, school districts, and nonprofits can sponsor summer meal sites, which may be located at schools, parks, recreation centers, housing projects, migrant centers, Indian reservations, YMCAs, Boys and Girls Clubs, houses of worship, camps, summer school, and other places where children congregate.
-Sponsors receive reimbursement for each eligible meal and snack served at meal sites.
+Local governments, school districts, and private nonprofits can sponsor summer meal sites, which may be located at schools, parks, recreation centers, housing complexes, Indian reservations, YMCAs, Boys and Girls Clubs, houses of worship, camps, summer school, and other places where children congregate.
+Sponsors receive a reimbursement for each eligible meal and snack served at meal sites.
 To learn more, visit the Summer Nutrition FAQ page.

 Find out How to Prepare, Promote, and Execute Summer Nutrition ProgramsComprehensive outreach, improved policies, and expanded partnerships with national, state, and local stakeholders are key strategies to increasing participation in the Summer Nutrition Programs.
 Check out these resources: